 Another business example could be a situation where we have a native application for the Android system.
 In this case, there is a high probability that we can extract a significant amount of code to the shared part.
 If the client wants a native application for the iOS system, a team with SwiftUI skills can create the presentation layer.
-In my opinion, KMM is a good solution if we want to achieve native views with a shared business layer.
+In my opinion, KMM is a good solution if we want to achieve native views with a shared business layer, making development process easier.

 What about Flutter?

 Flutter is a fully hybrid and cost-effective solution where we write shared code for both platforms, essentially from scratch.
 Flutter has all the advantages of KMM and even a few more.
 If we don’t need a “true” native application from a business perspective, it is still the best solution on the market.
 The entire codebase, including the UI, is shared.